unby6/ttf-to-lua/README.md

 # .TTF to Lua
-This is a small program used to convert .ttf files to a code-readable lua(u) table.
+This is a small (and rushed) program used to convert .ttf files to a code-readable lua(u) table.
 This project was primarily made to support my custom ROBLOX text rendering system

 ## Installation